KyleFontenot/ReviewMate-Gatsby/cms/modules/profee-physicians-office/profee-physicians-office.md

 * Accuracy rates for all elements including:

-  * CPT/HCPCS (Current Procedural Terminology/Healthcare Common Procedure Coding System).
+  * CPT/HCPCS (Current Procedural Terminology/Healthcare Common Procedure Coding System)
-  * E&M (CPT codes in the Evaluation and Management chapter).
+  * E&M (CPT codes in the Evaluation and Management chapter)
-  * Non-E&M (CPT codes not in the Evaluation and Management chapter).
+  * Non-E&M (CPT codes not in the Evaluation and Management chapter)
   * Modifier
   * Service Units
   * Diagnosis (ICD-10-CM and ICD-9-CM)